Group B Strep Diagnosis

 When I’m Treated For GBS, What Happens to My Baby?

 Treatment for GBS usually consists of multiple doses of antibiotics once your water breaks.
 Antibiotic treatment is highly effective and the current standard for treating GBS.

-Typically, once your water breaks you will receive a dose of IV antibiotics every 4 hours until baby is born.
-Your baby will still be at a lower-risk of contracting GBS and will likely be monitored a little more closely because of this.
-Once your water breaks and you are GBS positive it is recommended that your care providers do minimal cervical checks and avoid any unnecessary exams during the labour and birth process.
-Also good to know, your care providers should be cautious in offering stretch and sweeps as this can push the GBS bacteria higher into your cervical canal.
+Typically, once your water breaks you will receive a dose of IV antibiotics every 4 hours until your baby is born.
+Your baby will be at a lower risk of contracting GBS and will likely be monitored more closely.
+Once your water breaks and you are GBS positive, your care providers should do minimal cervical checks and avoid any unnecessary exams during the labour and birth process.
+Also, your care providers should be cautious in offering stretch and sweeps as this can push the GBS bacteria higher into your cervical canal.